- E-Health Research Centre (EHRC)

-Technical reports, working papers, and theses
+Policy reports, working papers, and theses

 - Balaji Parthasarathy, Janaki Srinivasan, Mounika Neerukonda, Pradyumna Taduri, Amruta Mahuli, Kanikka Sersia, Funda Ustek-Spilda and Mark Graham.
 2021.
 Fairwork India Ratings 2021: Labour Standards in the Gig Economy.
 Bangalore, India; Oxford, United Kingdom.